biplav-s/book-trustworthy-chatbot/ai-testcases/customersupport-sample-testcases/testcase-example-productinfo.md

 _Check if a product is available for purchase at a local store or online._

 ### 4. TC-input:
-_Is the <product or service> (e.g., Iphone 17pro at Columbia or a flight from Columbia to NYC) available tomorrow?_
+_Is the <product or service (e.g., Iphone 17pro at Columbia or a flight from Columbia to NYC)> available tomorrow?_

+**Variants**:
+- when is the earliest I can get the <product> with me?
+- what does it take to sign up for the <service>?

 ### 5. TC-reference-output:
 _Yes or No._